Economic Nexus by State

 Economic Nexus Sales Tax: Conclusion

-Economic nexus is relatively new to states and has only been around for a handful of years.
+Economic nexus is relatively new to states and has only existed for a handful of years.
 However, its impact is felt nationwide by e-commerce and remote sellers who do business in states where they don’t have a physical location.
-Being able to track nexus thresholds, keep up on sales tax rate changes, and any other changes coming down from the states is vital for businesses to thrive and avoid paying out-of-pocket penalties.
+Tracking nexus thresholds, keeping up on sales tax rate changes, and any other changes coming down from the states are vital for businesses to thrive and avoid paying out-of-pocket penalties.

 Book a call today